Last updated Jul. 13, 2023 by Favour Chinaza

-The credit card fees (2.9% + 30¢) and transaction fee (2%) of this plan is higher than the fees in the other Shopify plans.
+This plan’s credit card fees (2.9% + 30¢) and transaction fees (2%) are higher than those in the other Shopify plans.

-It also allows you to use different domain names for different countries.
+It also allows you to use different domain names for other countries.

 It costs $300/month.

-The other Shopify plans which are Shopify Lite and Shopify Plus costs $9/month and $2000/month respectively.
+The other Shopify plans, which are Shopify Lite and Shopify Plus, cost $9/month and $2000/month, respectively.